-TRACE – Tracking with Recency Assays to Control the Epidemic – was launched in countries nearing HIV epidemic control to establish HIV recent infection surveillance systems in routine HIV services to detect, characterize, monitor, and intervene on recent infection among newly diagnosed people living with HIV (PLHIV).
+TRACE – Tracking with Recency Assays to Control the Epidemic – was launched in countries nearing HIV epidemic control to establish HIV recent infection surveillance systems to detect, characterize, monitor, and respond to recent infection among newly diagnosed people living with HIV (PLHIV).

 WHAT IS RECENCY?

-Rapid tests for recent HIV infection (RTRI) can differentiate between recent (i.e. in the last 12 months) and long-term HIV infections.
-Recently infected individuals have high HIV viral loads and are more likely to transmit the virus to others.
+Rapid tests for recent HIV infection (RTRI) can help differentiate between recent (i.e. in the past 12 months) and long-term HIV infections.

 Recent HIV infection tests can provide